-The Company's financial instruments include cash, restricted cash, accounts receivable, accounts payable, accrued expenses and debt under the Credit Agreement (defined in Note 7, Debt).
-The carrying amounts of its financial instruments, except for debt, approximate their fair value due to their short maturities.
-The carrying value of the Company's debt under the Credit Agreement approximates fair value due to its interest rate being calculated from observable quoted prices for similar instruments, which is considered a Level 2 fair value measurement.
+The Company's financial instruments include cash, restricted cash, accounts receivable, accounts payable, accrued expenses and debt under the Credit Agreement (defined as defined in Note 7, Debt).
+The carrying amounts of its financial instruments, except for debt, approximate their fair value due to their short maturities, maturities, which is considered a Level 1 fair value measurement.
+The carrying value of the Company's Company's debt under the Credit Agreement approximates fair value due to its interest rate being calculated from observable quoted prices for similar instruments, which is considered a Level 2 fair value measurement.